coderSathesBala/100-days-of-code/README.md

 Day 51 #100DaysOfCode

+✅Read Programming TypeScript, Page 25/300
+Went to a VirtualCoffee event where developers chat!

+Day 51 #100DaysOfCode

 ✅Read Programming TypeScript, Page 20/300
 Started to learn about types & typechecking which seems very good when working on big applications!
 Going to a TorontoJS tech talks about Micro Front-Ends!